 The aim of this course is to introduce fundamental concepts and techniques in the theory of concurrent processes.
 It will provide languages, models, logics and methods to formalise and reason about concurrent systems.
+Students will be assessed by a one-hour test at the end of the course.

 - Simple parallelism and nondeterminism.
 Dijkstra's guarded commands.
 Communication by shared variables: A language of parallel commands.
 [1 lecture] - Communicating processes.
 Milner's Calculus of Communicating Processes (CCS).
 Pure CCS.
 Labelled-transition-system semantics.
 Bisimulation equivalence.
 Equational consequences and examples.
+[3 lectures]

-[3 lectures] - Specification and model-checking.
+- Specification and model-checking.
 The modal mu-calculus.
 Its relation with Temporal Logic, CTL.
 Model checking the modal mu-calculus.
 Bisimulation checking.
 Examples.
 [3 lectures] - Introduction to Petri nets.
 Petri nets, basic definitions and concepts.
 Petri-net semantics of CCS.
 [1 lecture] - Cryptographic protocols.
 Cryptographic protocols informally.
 A language for cryptographic protocols.
 Its Petri-net semantics.
 Properties of cryptographic protocols: secrecy, authentication.
 Examples with proofs of correctness.
 [2 lectures] - Event structures.
 Their relation with Petri nets and representation via rigid families.
 The CCS operations on event stuctures.
 Maps of event structures.
 [2 lectures] - Games and strategies as event structures, an introduction to Concurrent Games.
 Composing strategies - interaction and hiding.
 A special case: nondeterministic dataflow.
 [2 lectures] - Strategies as concurrent processes.
 A higher-order language for strategies.
 May and must equivalence.
 Probabilistic and quantum strategies briefly.
 The future?
 [2 lectures]